-- Individual water budgets for the district were determined for the Sparta Aquifer (layers 2 and 3), the Queen City Aquifer (layers 2 and 5), and the Carrizo-Wilcox Aquifer (layers 2 and 7 through 10, collectively). - The MODFLOW River package was used to simulate the groundwater exchange with major rivers and perennial streams.
+- Layers 7 through 10 represent the Carrizo-Wilcox Aquifer and equivalent units. - The MODFLOW River package was used to simulate groundwater exchange with major rivers and perennial streams.
 Outflow from ephemeral streams, intermittent streams, and seeps were simulated using the MODFLOW Drain package.
 The evapotranspiration package was used to simulate groundwater evapotranspiration from the model. - The model was run with MODFLOW-USG (Panday and others, 2013). - Water budget terms were averaged for the period 1980 through 2010 (stress periods 52 through 82).